 Heat treating a knife at home is safest when you have water and a fire extinguisher on hand as well.

-Heat Treating a Knife Without a Forge at Home: 5 Easy Steps
+How to Heat Treat a Knife Without a Forge at Home: 5 Easy Steps

 Heat treating knives is simple science that you can perform at home.
 You just need the right materials and follow the heat treat process exactly.

-Below, we’ll guide you through how to heat a knife without a forge at home.
+Below, we’ll guide you through how to heat a knife without a charcoal forge at home.

 5 Things You’ll Need